akath19/katacoda-k8s-basics-scenario/yp-challenges/create-new-service/step1.md

 2. In case you didn't notice, to make the application listen on port `8080` you need to add a command flag
 3. Same for the string `Hello YP`
 4. You should probably create a new file in the editor instead of doing everything via `kubectl`

+# Warning
+Your solution must not change the nature of the application, any attempt to modify the original Docker image or application code will be considered a failure